Geoff-Fletcher/True_Review/README.md

 ### Technologies and tools

-- [VS Code](https://code.visualstudio.com/ "link to visual studio code webpage") was used as the ide for this whole project
+- [Gitpod](https://www.gitpod.io/ "link to gitpod website") was used as the ide for this whole project
 - [Cloudinary](https://cloudinary.com/ "link to cloudinary homepage") was used to host images
 - [GitHub](https://github.com/ "link to github webpage") was used to store the code files, README files and assets
 - [Git](https://git-scm.com/ "link to official git website") was used as a version control software to commit and push the code to the GitHub repository
 - [Heroku](https://id.heroku.com/login "link to Heroku login") was used to deploy the project
-- [dbdiagram](https://dbdiagram.io/ "link to dbdiagram") was used to make a diagram of the database schema.
-The diagram was based off erd tables that were documented in excel
+- [lucid chart](https://https://www.lucidchart.com/pages/er-diagrams/ "limk to lucidchart website") was used to make a diagram of the database schema.
-- [Excel](https://microsoft.com/excel "link to official microsoft excel website") was used to created entity relationship tables in preparation for the database schema that was made in dbdiagram
-- [Prettier](https://prettier.io/ "link to official prettier website") was used as the default formatter in Visual Studio Code IDE, for html and css files.
-The setting 'format on save' was used.
-- [Black Formatter for Python](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter "link to official black formatter website") was used as the default formatter in Visual Studio Code IDE, for python files.
-The setting 'format on save' was used.
 - [Bootstrap](https://getbootstrap.com/ "link to official bootstrap website") was used to quickly layout, position and size critical website features
 - [Balsamiq](https://balsamiq.com/wireframes/ "link to official balsamiq website") was used in early planning to map out wireframes
 - [Google Fonts](https://fonts.google.com/ "link to official google fonts website") was used to import fonts